-The tendency of our minds to judge individuals by the characteristics (real or imagined) of the groups to which they belong.
+The tendency of our minds to apply characteristics of groups (real or imagined) to our judgments about individual group members.

 What is unconscious bias?

 - Most of us routinely rely on unconscious assumptions even though we intend to be fair and believe that we are fair. - Human brain works by categorizing people, objects and events around us -- this allows us to quickly and efficiently organize and retrieve information. - But when evaluating people we can be led astray by our tendency to categorize people - and we tend to do so on the following dimensions: - Race/Ethnicity, Sex, and Age.